x

 The DOJ says Garriga video chatted the victim over FaceTime over 120 times, including while she was showering.

 He used his JSO work vehicle to visit her neighborhood to "engage in sexual contact" with her.
-On another occasion, he met with her at a coffee shop in Clay County and enticed her to his JSO vehicle, "where he engaged in lawful sexual activity with the child victim and refuse to let her leave until she performed oral sex on him," the DOJ said.
+On another occasion, he met with her at a coffee shop in Clay County and enticed her to his JSO vehicle, "where he engaged in unlawful sexual activity with the child victim and refuse to let her leave until she performed oral sex on him," the DOJ said.

 Shooting of Jamee Johnson